-Problematic Sexualized Behavior (PSB) Beds
+Problematic Sexualized Behavior (PSB) Beds.

-Policy: Form 470-5553, Preplacement Screening for Problematic Sexualized Behavior (PSB) Foster Group Care will be completed by the referral worker, approved by the supervisor, and submitted to the appropriate reviewer when a DHS worker or JCO believes a child needs a placement in a QRTP facility bed that serves individuals with problematic sexualized behaviors (PSB).
+Policy: Form 470-5553, Preplacement Screening for Problematic Sexualized Behavior (PSB) Foster Group Care will be completed by the referral worker, approved by the supervisor, and submitted to the appropriate reviewer when a HHS worker or JCO believes a child needs a placement in a QRTP facility bed that serves individuals with problematic sexualized behaviors (PSB).
+PSB beds are shared by JCS and HHS and either agency can access beds at any of the sites.